imightexist/InstallBetterVM/README.md

 # Supported Distros
 debian and arch (untested)

+if i get it to work, there might be a windows version

 # Not fixed yet
 1. resetting admin pass for better usage
 2. It seems that libjpeg.so.62 is not working which i guess is needed for collabvm to work